intel-lab-lkp/linux/Documentation/driver-api/virtio/virtio-dmb.rst

 First, cross-queue starvation.  ``virtnet_open()`` pre-fills the receive queues in index order and discards the result, so queue 0 takes what it needs before queue 1 asks.
-A region that cannot hold every queue's fill leaves the later queues with no buffers at all; the device's receive steering then drops whatever it sends to them, and transmit fails on every queue with ``tx_fifo_errors``, ``tx_dropped`` and a rate-limited ``Unexpected TXQ`` message.
-Pool areas do not help: at ``virtnet_open()`` every fill runs on whichever CPU brought the link up, so they all share one home area.
-Areas give preference, never reservation.
+A region that cannot hold every queue's fill leaves the later queues with far fewer buffers than the earlier ones; the device's receive steering then drops most of what it sends to them, and transmit fails on those queues with ``tx_fifo_errors``, ``tx_dropped`` and a rate-limited ``Unexpected TXQ`` message.
+Pool areas do not help: at ``virtnet_open()`` every fill runs on whichever CPU brought the link up, so they all share one home area, and areas give preference rather than reservation.
+The withheld range bounds how bad this gets -- no virtqueue is left unable to publish anything at all -- but one buffer per queue is a floor for forward progress, not a working receive ring.
+Sizing the region for ``region_slots`` is what avoids it.

 Second, a receive queue that holds no buffers and cannot refill spends softirq time without making progress.  ``try_fill_recv()`` reports failure